 The Debt Avalanche Method is a technique used to pay off your current debt starting with the highest interest rate ones first, irrespective of how much balance remains.
-Using this free printable as a guide for setting up your Debt Avalanche Tracker allows you to pull you and your family out of debt to financial freedom.
+Using this free printable as a guide for setting up your Debt Tracker allows you to pull you and your family out of debt and into financial freedom.

 By using just one or all ten of these ideas, you can cut a massive amount of hidden charges each month that can be applied to your Debt Avalanche!
 How much can you save?